 The Board has been led by an independent Chair since July 2018.
-Pursuant to the Company's Bylaws, as recently amended, the Chair of the Board must be a non-employee who is an "independent director" as defined by Rule 5605 of the Nasdaq Listing Rules.
-For further information about such requirement, please see "Corporate Governance-Amended Bylaws."
 Dr. Behrens was appointed Chair of the Board following her election in June 2019 and currently serves in that role.
 The Board does not currently have a Lead Director since the Chair is independent.